herry-077/herry/README.md

 # herry
-this is my first repository.
+This is my first repository.
 <br>
-author:harshik
+Author:Harshik